 Click Identify Screens to determine which screen you would like as the left and right reward screen.
-These should be the screens that will be in the testing area where the child will be tested.
-If there are two monitors in the testing area the left and right monitors should be assigned in relation to the child's left and right ear.
+This should be the screen that will be in the testing area where the child will be tested.
+If you are using one monitor in the testing area these should be set to the same screen.
+If there are two monitors in the testing area the left and right monitors should be assigned in relationship to the child's left and right ear.